A 3.4 magnitude earthquake was recorded in Armenia - ExBulletin

 A 3.4 magnitude earthquake was recorded in Armenia

-YEREVAN, DECEMBER 2, ARMENPRESS: The Earthquake Protection Service detected a 3.4-magnitude earthquake near the city of Stepanavan in Armenia.
+Yerevan, December 2, /Arka/.
+The Armenian Earthquake Protection Authority recorded a 3.4 magnitude earthquake near the town of Stepanavan in the north of the country.

-The agency said the earthquake occurred 11 kilometers northwest of Stepanavan and at a depth of 10 kilometers at 08:38 local time on Monday.
-Its magnitude reached 4-5 on the MSK scale at the epicenter.
+According to the agency, the earthquake occurred 11 kilometers northwest of Stepanavan and at a depth of 10 kilometers at 08:38 local time on Monday.

-The earthquake with a magnitude of 3-4 on the MSK scale was felt in the cities of Stepanavan and Tashir, as well as the villages of Metsavan, Katnarat and Privolnoye.
+The earthquake was felt at its epicenter with a magnitude of 4-5 MSK.
+The strength of 3-4 MSK was also felt in the cities of Stepanavan and Tashir, as well as in the villages of Metsavan, Katnarat and Privolnoye.

 |